tmfarrell/tmfarrell.github.io/about.md

 <hr data-content="">

 <div class="page">
+  <p>Hi there!</p>

-  <p>I'm Tim Farrell, a product builder/ leader working in bio/ healthtech.
-This site is a collection of what I've read, written and built. </p>
+  <p>I'm a product builder/ leader in bio/ healthtech, and this site is a collection of things I've read, written and built.</p>

-  <p>My entire career I've been fascinated by the potential for engineering and tech, particularly data science and AI, to advance bio/ health/ medicine.</p>
+  <p>My entire career I've been fascinated by the potential for engineering and tech—particularly data science and AI—to advance bio/ health/ medicine.</p>

-  <p>With the latest wave of AI, it seems inevitable these technologies will radically transform how we manage and optimize our health and longevity.
+  <p>With the latest wave of AI, it now seems inevitable technology will radically transform how we manage and optimize our health and longevity.
 Exciting times!</p>

 </div>